yquake2/yquake2/doc/040_cvarlist.md

   display refresh rate, should (but doesn't always) prevent tearing.
   Set to `1` for normal vsync and `2` for adaptive vsync.

+* **r_anisotropic**: Anisotropic filtering.
+Possible values are dependent on the GPU driver, most of them support `1`, `2`, `4`, `8` and `16`.
+Anisotropic filtering gives a huge improvement to texture quality by a negligible performance impact.
+  If vulkan render have used, flag is only toggle anisotropic filtering without use specific level.

+* **r_msaa_samples**: Full scene anti aliasing samples.
+The number of samples depends on the GPU driver, most drivers support at least `2`, `4` and `8` samples.
+If an invalid value is set, the value is reverted to the highest number of samples supported.
+Especially on OpenGL 3.2 anti aliasing is expensive and can lead to a huge performance hit, so try setting it to a lower value if the framerate is too low.

+* **r_nolerp_list**: list separate by spaces of textures omitted from bilinear filtering.
+Used by default to exclude the console and HUD fonts.
+Make sure to include the default values when extending the list.

+* **r_retexturing**: If set to `1` (the default) and a retexturing pack is installed, the high resolution textures are used.
+  If set to `2` and vulkan render is used, scale up all 8bit textures.

+* **r_shadows**: Enables rendering of shadows.
+Quake IIs shadows are very simple and are prone to render errors.

 * **vid_displayrefreshrate**: Sets the displays refresh rate.
 The default `-1` let the game determine the refresh rate automatically.
   Often the default setting is okay, but some graphics drivers report